 Responsible investment means selecting investments with due observance of the environment, social issues and good corporate governance.

 Philips Pensioenfonds believes that companies that take corporate responsibility seriously perform better in the long term than those that do not.
-That is why the pension fund’s investment policy takes account of these issues, in what is commonly known as an ESG (environmental, social and governance) policy.
+That is why the pension fund’s investment policy takes account of these issues.
+This means that sustainability risks such as climate change play a role in investment decisions.
+This is commonly known as an ESG (environmental, social and governance) policy.

 More about responsible investment of Philips Pensioenfonds